Before we Start

 There are two main ways of interacting with R: by using the console or by using script files (plain text files that contain your code).
 The console pane (in RStudio, the bottom left panel) is the place where commands written in the R language can be typed and executed immediately by the computer.
 It is also where the results will be shown for commands that have been executed.
 You can type commands directly into the console and press Enter to execute those commands, but they will be forgotten when you close the session.

-The prompt is the blinking cursor in the console pane prompting you to take action, in the lower-left corner of R Studio.
-If R is ready to accept commands, the R console shows a > prompt.
+The prompt (>) is the blinking cursor in the console pane that prompts you to take action, in the lower-left corner of R Studio.
+If R is ready to accept a command, the R console shows a > prompt.
 If R receives a command (by typing, copy-pasting, or sent from the script editor using Ctrl + Enter), R will try to execute it and, when ready, will show the results and come back with a new > prompt to wait for new commands.
 We type commands into the prompt, and press the Enter key to evaluate (also called execute or run) those commands.

 You can use R like a calculator: